-One important tool for debugging is the parameterized @Audit annotation.
+One important tool for debugging without Enterprise Edition is the parameterized @Audit annotation.
 This annotation allows to output, on statement-level, detailed information about many aspects of statement processing.

-Another tool for logging engine-level detail is Section 15.4.13.1, "Execution Path Debug Logging".
+Another tool for logging engine-level detail is Section 16.4.13.1, "Execution Path Debug Logging".

-Please see Section 15.7, "Logging Configuration" for information on configuring logging in general.
+Please see Section 16.7, "Logging Configuration" for information on configuring logging in general.

-16.3.1. @Audit Annotation
+17.3.1. @Audit Annotation